S1mon009/React.js/01-to-do-app-with-drag-and-drop/javascript/README.md

 - React.js
 - Sass
-- Drag and Drop
 - Full responsive
 - Easy to use

 # Contribution

 - Fork the repository [(Here is the guide)](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
-- Clone to your machine git clone https://github.com/YOUR_USERNAME/my-to-do-app-with-drag-and-drop.git
+- Clone to your machine git clone https://github.com/YOUR_USERNAME/my-to-do-app.git
 - Make your changes
 - Create a pull request